sudarshana/Scripting_for_beginners/README.md

-## Mac scripts for the absolute beginner
+## Scripts for the absolute beginner

 Please refer to the wiki for procedural content.